The gauge freedom in the Aharonov-Casher theorem: The problem in two and one dimensions: The Aharonov-Casher theorem

-The simplest solution of the equations (\ref{eqm1}) and (\ref{eqm2}) are the zero energy modes, that is the solutions for zero energy.
-This solution may be constructed explicitly following, the work done by Aharonov and Casher \cite{ahronov}.
-For this purpose we assume that the vector potential is divergenceless.
-Then, one can introduce a scalar potential $\lambda(x, y)$ such that,
+where $\psi_a$ and $\psi_b$ are the components of the spinor $\Psi$. \\ We can construct explicitly the solutions for zero energy.
+For this we will follow the work of Aharonov and Casher \cite{ahronov}. \\ First, we assume that the vector potential is divergenceless.
+Thus, we introduce a scalar potential $\lambda(x, y)$ such that,